Skip to main content

 Italeri Bf-109F+Hasegawa Ju88 A4 Mistal composite aircraft

 This project started out with the purchase of an Aires Mistel resin conversion set of parts to mate a Hasegawa Junkers Ju-44 A4 to a Hasegawa kit of a Messerschmidt Bf-109, both of which I already owned.
 Although the quality of the resin shaped-charge warhead was excellent, skepticism on my part about the sturdiness of the Aires struts between the two aircraft shelved the model for a while.
 Later, I found an Italeri Mistel combo kit and bought it.
 I decided to use the Hasegawa Ju-88 and the Italeri struts and Bf-109 for the build.
 I did all of the assembly work, including making the Italeri struts fit the Hasegawa Ju-88 A4, but I lost interest before painting the two aircraft.
-Despite finding an excellent Osprey book on the Mistel aircraft, hopefully for inspiration, I shelved the project again anyway, for maybe a year or two.
+Despite buying an excellent Osprey book on the Mistel aircraft, hopefully for inspiration, I shelved the project again anyway, for maybe a year or two.

 Finally, I noticed on eBay a set of Print Scale decals for Mistel combo aircraft, and this was the push I needed to resume.
 How to do the mottle camouflage on the lower fuselage sides of the Bf-109 was a puzzle to me, and initially I experimented with dry-brush stippling the splotches with small, stiff paint brushes, but in the end I went with clear decal sheet that I airbrushed with the appropriate camouflage colors, and then cut out decal splotches as tiny as I could manage with an X-acto swivel knife.
 I think the results are only poor-to-fair, but it was the best I could do.
 I have a second Mistel project in the wings (Hasegawa Ju-44G, Airfix Fw-190, Italeri struts and another Aires resin shaped-charge warhead), so I can attempt some other technique for mottled camouflage on it, someday.